unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ### How to build syntax tree

-When content needs to be created or added, it's often useful to build new syntax trees, or fragments of syntax trees.
+When content needs to be created or added, it’s often useful to build new syntax trees, or fragments of syntax trees.
-This can be easy to do with plain JSON, unified also offers some utilities for building trees with hyperscript or JSX.
+This can be easy to do with plain JSON, unified also offers some utilities for building trees with `hyperscript` or `JSX`.

-### JSON
+#### JSON

-In many cases a tree can be created with plain JSON, for example:
+Often a tree can be created with plain JSON, for example:

 ```ts
 const mdast = {